-RenWeb School Management Software gives students and parents an opportunity to get more involved in academic progress and future success - all via the Internet!
+FACTS School Management Software gives students and parents an opportunity to get more involved in academic progress and future success - all via the Internet through ParentsWeb!

-RenWeb's ParentsWeb is a private and secure website that has been set up for our school to allow you to see complete information specific to the student.
-You can view grades, homework, and other useful school information, such as a full family and staff directory.
-In addition to official school documents and report cards, you are also able to access FACTS, our tuition management program.
+ParentsWeb is a private and secure website that has been set up for our school to allow you to see complete information specific to the student.
+You can view report cards and other useful school information, such as a family and staff directory.
+In addition, you are also able to access FACTS, our tuition management program.
 FACTS allows you to select a payment method and plan for tuition and other school fees.
-There is a RenWeb Home app available for both Android and iPhone Users.
-The app is available to both parents and students.

-How to access RenWeb ParentsWeb:
+How to access RenWeb/FACTS ParentsWeb